muescha/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/onepasswordItemFields.md

 as JSON, and each element of `details.sections` are iterated over and any `fields` are returned as a map indexed by each field's `n`.

-If there is no valid session in the environment, by default you will be interactively prompted to sign in.

 !!! example

     The result of